yVexy/discord-bot/README.md

 ## npm install

-### rename ".env.example" to ".env" ent put your bot token
+### rename ".env.example" to ".env" and put your bot token

 ### config.json